ChienHsuan/CMLD/README.md

 ##### 4. CFLD

-Use the contrastive feature learning distillation method to transfer the prediction probability and feature representation knowledge of the teacher model to the student model to improve the performance of the model.
+Transfer the prediction probability and feature representation knowledge of the teacher model to the student model by Using the contrastive feature learning distillation (CFLD) method.
+Therefore, the student model has much lower model complexity and can achieve similar performance to the teacher model.

 ```bash
 bash scripts\contrastive_ML_distillation.sh